can i just tell you how in love with raw milk i am??

 From Nourished Kitchen

-1 gallon milk, not ultrapasteurized, preferably raw
+1 gallon milk, not ultrapasteurized, preferably raw½ cup white vinegar

 2 teaspoons very fine sea salt